sagautam5/laravel-email-blocker/README.md

 ],
 ```

-Hour should be in 24 hours format
+Hour should be in 24 hours format.
+By default, emails are not blocked for a time range.

 #### Email Block
 This rule blocks specific email addresses.
 Add emails in your configuration: